Dan-Duran/website-rsync-backup/README.md

 - rsync
 - cron (for scheduling)
 - Root access (sudo)
-- mutt (for sending emails, if notifications are enabled)
+- mutt (only if using SMTP for email notifications)
+- curl (for Postmark API calls)

 ## Installation